 A Supernatural Twist on the Slasher Formula

-One of the original criticisms of The Fog was that the film periodically descended into slasher film territory – the more graphic killings felt out of place in what was supposed to be a more traditional ghost story.
+One of the original criticisms of The Fog was that the film periodically descended into slasher film territory.
+To some extent, the more graphic killings felt out of place in what was supposed to be a more traditional ghost story.
 By today’s standards, the death scenes will seem fairly quaint.
-I saw the film as a kid and never found the violence to be tonally jarring and on subsequent viewings still don’t see these moments as disrupting or undermining the film’s rhythm.
-The focus of The Fog is still largely on suspense and scares, at which its successful albeit at a more minor level than Halloween.
+The focus of The Fog is still largely on suspense and scares.
+In this regard, it’s successful albeit at a more minor level than Halloween.

-As it nears 40 year of age, The Fog is a minor entry in the horror genre and it is not among Carpenter’s best efforts, but it is still film that hasn’t lost any of its ability to scare and entertain.
-It works amazingly well as a B-film ghost story and illustrates that even a master’s lesser works still stands head and shoulders above most other horror films.
+As it nears 40 year of age, The Fog is a minor entry in the horror genre.
+It’s certainly not among Carpenter’s best efforts.
+But The Fog hasn’t lost any of its ability to scare and entertain.
+It works amazingly well as a B-film ghost story and illustrates that even a master’s lesser works still stands head and shoulders above most horror films.
 Look no further than the feeble attempt at a remake that was released in 2005 for proof.